YunoHost-Apps/cryptpad_ynh/README.md

 ## Limitations

-* Installation possible only on a domain root (Cryptpad limitation)
+* Installation possible only on a root domain (CryptPad limitation)
 * Can't login via SSO (due to this [Cryptpad limitation](https://github.com/xwiki-labs/cryptpad/issues/116))

 ## Additional information

-* To increase space for user in cryptpad, you can set up it in the config.js file in the root folder (/var/www/cryptpad/config.js), and then restart the cryptpad service (`sudo service cryptpad restart`).
+* To increase space for user in cryptpad, you can set up it in the config.js file in the root folder (`/var/www/cryptpad/config.js`), and then restart the cryptpad service (`sudo service cryptpad restart`).

 ## Links